A collection of free verse and prose

 Void of all perceptible

-heat – the arms wide open,
+heat: the arms wide open,

-Close the fingers up,
+Close the fingers up.

-and so I made a thought endowed
+And so I made a thought endowed

-With endless life.
-And
+With endless life, and

-from the mere organism of matter
+from the mere organism

-– “You are that boy,”
+immortality – “You are that boy,”

 And slipped my hand